bottlenoselabs/c2cs/docs/README.md

   C2CS cs [options]

 Options:
-  -i, --inputFile <inputFile> (REQUIRED)      Path of the input abstract syntax tree `.json` file.
+  -i, --inputFile <inputFile> (REQUIRED)     File path of the input abstract syntax tree `.json` file.
-  -o, --outputFile <outputFile> (REQUIRED)    Path of the output C# `.cs` file.
+  -o, --outputFile <outputFile> (REQUIRED)   File path of the output C# `.cs` file.
   -a, --typeAliases <typeAliases>            Types by name that will be remapped.
-  -g, --ignoredTypes <ignoredTypes>           Types by name that will be ignored; types are ignored after remapping type names.
+  -g, --ignoredNamesFile <ignoredNamesFile>  File path of the text file with new-line separated names (types, functions, macros, etc) that will be ignored; types are ignored after remapping type names.
   -l, --libraryName <libraryName>            The name of the dynamic link library (without the file extension) used for P/Invoke with C#.
   -c, --className <className>                The name of the C# static class.
+  -n, --injectNamespaces <injectNamespaces>  Additional namespaces to inject near the top of C# file as using statements.
+  -w, --wrapNamespace <wrapNamespace>        The namespace to be used for C# static class.
+If not specified the C# static class does not have a namespace to which it is in the global namespace.
   -?, -h, --help                             Show help and usage information
 ```

 ## Building from source